fb pixel

 Facial Swelling

 • Don’t wait.
 See us right away as swelling can result from infections.
-Delay can lead to severe symptoms, even death.
+Delays can lead to severe symptoms, even death.

 • Stay upright and don’t lie flat, even while sleeping.